Validation in Blazor DataGrid

 Column validation

-Validation in datagrid works based on the Microsoft Blazor EditForm behavior.
-So once the validation message is shown then it will be again validated only during the form submit or when you focus out from that particular field.
-Refer the Microsoft Validation for further reference.
+Validation in Grid works based on the Microsoft Blazor EditForm behavior.
+Once a validation message is shown, it will be validated again only during form submission or when you focus out from that particular field.
+Refer to the Microsoft Validation documentation for further reference.

-The following code example demonstrates how to define a validation rule for grid column:
+The following code example demonstrates how to define a validation rule for a Grid column:

 @using Syncfusion.Blazor.Grids